-1 - Prior to starting the audit, you must request and receive from your Secretary-Treasurer ALL the documents listed on page 2.
+1 - Prior to starting the audit, you must request and receive from your Secretary-Treasurer ALL the relevant documents listed on page 2.
 The review of books will go much smoother if the documents are neatly organized.

-If you are having trouble obtaining the needed documentation, you should seek assistance/advice from your President.
-If they cannot help you, you should then seek assistance/advice from your CUPE National Servicing Representative.
+If you are having trouble obtaining the needed documentation, you should seek assistance from your President.
+If they cannot help you, seek assistance from your CUPE National Servicing Representative.